intergalacticmule/sales-data-solution/02_workflow_orchestration/README.md

 ### Create service accounts

-Create a service account for Airflow with _BigQuery Admin_ and _Storage Admin_ roles:
+Create a service account for Airflow with _BigQuery Admin_ and _Storage Admin_ roles, so that Airflow is able to raise the necessary infrastructure via Terraform:

 ![Creating GCP Service Account](/images/gcp_service_account.gif)

 Repeating the steps above, create another service account for dbt, and add _BigQuery Admin_ and _Storage Object Viewer_ roles to it.
+These are necessary so that dbt can create tables and read files from our bucket respectively.

 ### Export service account keys